 We conducted a Phase 1 double-blind, randomized, placebo-controlled, multi-part, single and multiple ascending dose clinical trial of CK-274 to assess the safety and tolerability, pharmacokinetics and pharmacodynamics of CK-274 in healthy subjects.
 In 2019 we presented data from the Phase 1 study of CK-274.
 The study met its primary and secondary objectives to assess the safety and tolerability of single and multiple oral doses of CK-274, describe the pharmacokinetics of CK-274 and its pharmacodynamic effects as measured by echocardiography, as well as to characterize the PK/PD relationship with regards to cardiac function.
 These data support the advancement of CK-274 into a Phase 2 clinical trial in patients with obstructive HCM.
 In 2019, we prepared for the start of REDWOOD-HCM (Randomized Evaluation of Dosing With CK-274 in Obstructive Outflow Disease in HCM), the Phase 2 clinical trial designed to determine the safety and tolerability of CK-274 in patients with symptomatic, obstructive HCM.
-REDWOOD-HCM started in in the first quarter of 2020 and will continue through 2020.
-Screening and enrollment of patients in REDWOOD-HCM have slowed in response to the COVID-19 pandemic.
-We have temporarily suspended enrollment in REDWOOD-HCM to protect the safety and health of clinical trial participants and healthcare professionals.
-We have been engaging sites to enable patient-specific plans for dispensation of investigational product and accommodations for potential remote visits.
-We continue to prioritize clinical site start-up activities with an objective to activate over 20 new sites throughout North America and Europe.
-We believe data from the first cohort of patients enrolled in REDWOOD-HCM can be available in the second half of 2020 if enrollment in the first cohort can be completed by mid-year.
+REDWOOD-HCM started in the first quarter of 2020 and will continue through 2020.
+In response to the COVID-19 pandemic, we temporarily suspended enrollment in REDWOOD-HCM to protect the safety and health of clinical trial participants and healthcare professionals but have since resumed enrollment.
+We expect data from the first cohort of patients in REDWOOD-HCM, which will inform progression of the trial to the second cohort, to be available by the end of 2020.